Financing Available! We have financing options available for your next project. Learn more →

 How Concrete Footers help move building load into the ground below

-The load passes from the structure down through the footing and into the soil.
-The idea is to spread the weight over enough surface area so the soil can safely support the structure without shifting, cracking, or settling over time.
+The load moves from the structure down to the footing and then into the soil below.
+The purpose is to spread the weight across a large enough area so the soil can safely support the structure without movement, cracking, or uneven settling over time.

-Even smaller structures can create concentrated weight at the posts.
-A deck, porch, pergola, or pole-barn post still needs a stable bearing surface so it does not tilt, crack, or fail completely.
+Even smaller structures can place a lot of weight on posts.
+A deck, porch, pergola, or pole-barn post still needs a stable bearing surface to help prevent tilting, cracking, or total failure.

 Concrete Footer Sizing Basics: Soil, Loads, and Frost-Line Depth